 II.
 To determine 1-year and 2-year overall survival rates.

 III.
 To assess response rate by imaging (Response Evaluation Criteria in Solid Tumors [RECIST] 1.1) and pathologic analysis.

 IV.
 To assess the toxicity and safety according to Common Terminology Criteria for Adverse Events version 4.0 (CTCAE v4.0) criteria.

 PRE-OPERATIVE (NEOADJUVANT) CHEMOTHERAPY: Patients receive nab-paclitaxel intravenously (IV) over 30 minutes and gemcitabine IV over 30 minutes on days 1, 8, and 15.
 Treatment repeats every 28 days for 2 courses in the absence of disease progression or unacceptable toxicity.
 Beginning 3-6 weeks after completion of chemotherapy, patients undergo IG-IMRT 5 days a week for 28 fractions and receive fluorouracil IV continuously on days 1-7 for 6 weeks.

 SURGICAL RESECTION: Patients undergo surgery 4-10 weeks after the last dose of chemoradiation.

-After completion of study treatment, patients are followed up every 12 weeks for 3 years and then every 24 weeks for 2 years.
+After completion of study treatment, patients are followed up every 12 weeks for 1 year.

 OHSU Knight Cancer Institute